MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

 3. Go to **File > Build Settings**, click on **Build**.

-4. You will be prompted to select the folder where you want to buildthe Solution.
+4. You will be prompted to select the folder where you want to build the Solution.

 5. Create a **BUILDS** folder and within that folder create another folder with an appropriate name of your choice.